Dipsonstha/Js-one-shot/README.md

 # Js-one-shot

-A repo for complete javascript
+A repo for complete javascript.
+Learning JavaScript in depth.